-English: Professional WritingOffered by: English
+English: Professional WritingOffered by: Languages, Literatures, Cultures, and Writing

 The major in Professional Writing will give you the skills needed meet the demands of a communicator in a variety of professional settings from businesses to non-profits.